Skip to content

 Failing the stress test?

-If the rent doesn’t meet the ICR at 125–145%, some lenders will “top up” affordability using your personal income.
-Others allow you to use a limited company (SPV) structure which may have different criteria.
-A broker can find the right approach for your situation.
+If the rent falls short of the ICR at 125–145%, some lenders will "top up" affordability with your personal income.
+Others let you buy through a limited company (an SPV, or special purpose vehicle set up to hold property), which can be judged on different criteria.
+A broker can work out the right route for you.

 Section 24 mortgage interest relief